Spousal Roth Conversions: How Married Couples Coordinate the Strategy

 Can each spouse convert from their own IRA independently?

 Yes.
-Traditional IRAs are individually owned.
-Each spouse can convert from their own account in the same year, and the converted amounts from both accounts are added to the couple's joint return.
-That flexibility is part of what makes MFJ bracket management valuable.
+Traditional IRAs are individually owned, and each spouse can convert from their own account in the same year, with both amounts landing on the joint return.

 Does a Roth conversion affect the surviving spouse's Social Security benefit?

-No. Roth conversions do not change the Social Security benefit calculation.
-They can, however, affect how much of that benefit is taxable in a given year if the conversion pushes provisional income above the 85% threshold.
+No, conversions do not change the benefit calculation.
+They can affect how much of the benefit is taxable in a given year if the conversion raises provisional income.

 What happens to a Roth IRA when one spouse dies?